Home > Facade > Preventing Spread of Fire in Buildings

 Tamer Adnan Nezha, NR Group in Florida, USA

 The possibility of a fire is a major concern when constructing a building.
-To protect those who inhabit these structures, specific attention is paid to the fire-resistance of the building materials.
-Buildings that use a glass exterior façade, curtain wall systems have a low fire-resistance rating and as a result, elements such as sprinkler systems are used to increase the fire-resistance rating.
+To protect those who inhabit these structures, specific attention is paid to the fire resistance of the building materials.
+Buildings that use a glass exterior façade, and curtain wall systems have a low fire-resistance rating and as a result, elements such as sprinkler systems are used to increase the fire-resistance rating.
 These elements allow the fire to spread slowly throughout the building, giving time for those inside to evacuate before the building materials start to fail and collapse.

 Chapter 1 clause 4.5.4

 • Cavity fire barriers shall be incorporated into the façade design on every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided on each side and face of the building

 • Cavity barriers shall be incorporated vertically into the façade design on every floor to restrict flame spread laterally